European Qualifiers: Croatia pip Wales to final automatic EURO 2024 place, France held by Greece | European Qualifiers

 Wales 1-1 Türkiye

-Türkiye came back, with Samet Akaydin forcing Danny Ward into a save from point-blank range.
-And when Ben Davies was adjudged to have fouled Kenan Yıldız, Yusuf Yazıcı made no mistake.
+Türkiye came back, Samet Akaydin forcing Danny Ward into a save from point-blank range.
+When Ben Davies was adjudged to have fouled Kenan Yıldız, Yusuf Yazıcı made no mistake from the spot.

 Greece 2-2 France

 Greece prevented already-qualified France from claiming a perfect record in an entertaining draw.
-The visitors dominated first-half proceedings and Randal Kolo Muani’s sweet tight-angle finish gave them a deserved lead.
+The visitors dominated first-half proceedings and Randal Kolo Muani's sweet finish from a tight angle gave them the lead.

-Greece stunned their opponents with two goals in the space of five minutes after the break, with Anastasios Bakasetas volley and Fotis Ioannidis' first international goal turning the game on its head.
+The home side stunned their opponents with two goals in the space of six minutes after the break, an Anastasios Bakasetas volley and Fotis Ioannidis' first international strike turning the game on its head.

 Youssouf Fofana's long-range effort brought Les Bleus level 16 minutes from time, with substitute Kylian Mbappé almost claiming maximum points for Didier Deschamps' men in added time.

-Key stat: France conceded twice in the space of five second-half minutes tonight, having let in just one in total across their first seven Group B games.
+Key stat: France conceded twice in the space of six second-half minutes tonight, having let in just one in total across their first seven Group B games.

 Elsewhere